Ajay2760/Portfolio/about.md

 ## Overview

-This is a modern, full-stack portfolio website built for Ajay R, featuring a React frontend with a Node.js/Express backend.
+This is a modern, full-stack portfolio website built by Ajay R, featuring a React frontend with a Node.js/Express backend.
 The application showcases personal information, education, experience, projects, skills, certifications, and includes a functional contact form.
 The architecture follows a clean separation between client and server with shared schema definitions.

 ## System Architecture

 ### Frontend Architecture

 - **Framework**: React 18 with TypeScript
 - **Routing**: Wouter for lightweight client-side routing
 - **UI Components**: Radix UI primitives with shadcn/ui design system